Landmark Attention: Random-Access Infinite Context Length for Transformers: Experiments

 \subsection{Language Modeling}

 We first evaluate the efficacy of retrieving earlier blocks on two language modeling tasks which can be expected to have long-range token interactions: English language books (PG-19) \cite{rae_compressive_2019} (3.7B tokens), and math papers from arXiv (5.6B tokens).
 We provide additional details about the datasets in Appendix~\ref{app:datasets}.
 Our results show that models trained with landmark tokens can retrieve relevant blocks, obtaining comparable perplexity as a Transformer-XL while reducing FLOPs.
-In contrast with Transformer-XL, using our method, the information retrieval is interpretable.
+In contrast with Transformer-XL, using our method, the information retrieval is interpretable since the exact tokens attended to by the model can be identified by looking at the attention scores or looking at the set of retrieved blocks.
 Particularly, it is possible to understand which parts of the text was recovered to generate a certain answer, which can for example be useful to remove inaccurate information.
 Our results also demonstrate that using the inference mechanism described in Section~\ref{sec:inference-landmark}, our models can be used at much longer context than the one used for training.

 \paragraph{Model \& Training.}

 We use a GPT-2~\cite{radford2019language}-like architecture: a 12-layer decoder-only transformer with 8 heads in each layer, each with dimension 128 (embedding dimension 1024), and hidden FFN size of 4096.
 We trained our model using AdamW~\cite{loshchilov_decoupled_2017} with $\beta_1 = 0 .9$ and $\beta_2 = 0.95$.
 We applied weight decay with factor $0.001$.
 We used base learning rate $0.002$ for all our experiments with a warmup stage that was 2\% of the whole training and applied a cosine scheduler with minimum (final) learning rate being $0.0004$.
 We used GPT-2's~\cite{radford2019language} tokenizer.
 When using landmark tokens, the tokens were added to the dataset and stored as part of the train dataset, leaving the batching mechanism unchanged.
 We used gradient accumulation as well as data-parallel training across four nodes to maintain an effective total batch size of 128.
 We used mixed-precision training with \texttt{bfloat16} over at most 4 Nvidia A100 GPUs.
 For our method, we train the model on each dataset for 240K steps with context length $\nseq = 512$.
 We train Transformer-XL with a window size of 256 (i.e. effective context size 512) over segments of length 2048.
 We train Transformer-XL to observe the same number of tokens during training as our method which translates to performing 60K steps.